se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 ## 2. Ownership

-The Game is licensed, not sold. {{PACKAGE_AUTHOR}} and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.
+The Game is licensed, not sold. {{LEGAL_ENTITY_NAME}} and its licensors retain all title and IP rights. **Open-source components** are licensed under their respective terms.

 ## 3. Permitted Use & Restrictions